LincaMarius/ISAP-1_Block_Diagram/README.md

 - Step Counter,
 - Control Matrix.

-The instruction decoder has the structure of a classic decoder and activates a single output depending on the instruction code presented at the input.
+The Instruction Decoder has the structure of a classic decoder and activates a single output depending on the instruction code presented at the input.
 The number of active outputs is equal to the number of instructions present in the Instruction Set.

 ![ Figure 9 ](/Pictures/Figure9.png)